Turbo-Muon: Almost-Orthogonal Pre-Conditioning for Fast Muon Updates: Experiments: End-to-end training with

 While orthogonalization lies at the core of optimizers such as Muon, it is not the sole factor determining end-to-end performance.
-In this section, we assess how our proposed variant improves practical training efficiency without requiring hyperparameter retuning.
-We first identify the regimes in which the method delivers the most pronounced gains.
-We then evaluate whether one Newton–Schulz iteration can be safely removed without compromising convergence or final loss in full training runs.

-\paragraph{Runtime improvements for medium-scale training} In practice, the optimizer step accounts for only a small fraction of total training computational cost, which is usually dominated by forward and backward propagation.
-Nonetheless, Muon’s orthogonalization introduces a measurable overhead compared to AdamW.
-This overhead decreases as the batch size increases, since Muon’s computational cost is independent of the batch dimension, while the model’s forward cost scales linearly with it.
-Larger batches, therefore, improve time-to-target performance and typically move Muon past AdamW on the compute-efficiency frontier \cite{shah2025practical}, especially as Muon exhibits a larger critical batch size\cite{wen_fantastic_2025}.

-At large model scales, however, global batch size cannot grow indefinitely without sharding, which significantly affects compute efficiency.
-Naïve replication can increase per-step flops by up to 5×, while more advanced strategies such as sharded matrix multiplication or layer sharding can suffer from bandwidth saturation.
-The resulting trade-off is tightly linked to the per-device batch size, which limits the amortization of Muon’s overhead \cite{essential2025muon}, leading to an overhead typically around 10-20\%.

-Within this context, our preconditioned Newton–Schulz method reduces the cost of the orthogonalization subroutine by approximately 3× at fixed polar accuracy.
-The resulting end-to-end gains are most pronounced at medium scales—where batch size is reduced but full sharding is unnecessary.
-This regime is illustrated in \cref{tab:1b_runtime}: On a 1.3B language model, one A100 with 80G memory, can achieve a batch size of 32k tokens without sharding.
-In this context, Muon’s cost is non-negligible, but optimizers tailored for extreme scales, such as Dion\cite{ahn_dion_2025}, are not yet efficient: Dion's low-rank updates--which shine at larger scales--still degrade convergence.
-Our drop-in preconditioned NS offers a competitive trade-off by reducing computational cost without compromising accuracy.
+In this section, we first demonstrate that the proposed method can be used as a drop-in replacement of Muon, achieving equivalent performance while reducing training time across several benchmarks, including challenging and competitive speed-run settings.